lip6/IHP_SG13G2_TO_Nov2024/MARTIn/doc/source/designdata.rst

    read_sdc [flow output sdc]
    write_sdf [sdf_file]

+5. DRC checks

-Klayout was utilized to merge GDS files, visualization and to test the DRC and LVS of the design.
+Klayout was utilized to visualization and to test the DRC of the design.

-After all that process, a chip filling script was utilized to remove DRC errors.

-Finally the chip netlist was simulated to verify the intended functionality.
+6. Verification

+The final verification was made in Cadence Xcelium to ensure gate-level functionality of the chip.
+But an open source alternative can be ran utilizing Icarus Verilog and the filter_tb.v \
+with the output netlist of the process.
+The shift register doesn't work due to the Icarus verilog not being able to properly execute the Flip-flops in the sg13g2 verilog file for std cells.